sophielansweeper/embedded-workflow-builder-docs/docs/connectors/klaviyo.md

 ### OAuth 2.0

 Connection to Klaviyo using OAuth 2.0.

+Authentication was developed using the following **[Documentation](https://developers.klaviyo.com/en/docs/set_up_oauth)**

+OAuth configuration requires setting up an app in Klaviyo.
+See the [Set up OAuth](https://developers.klaviyo.com/en/docs/set_up_oauth) guide for more information:

+1. Log into your [Klaviyo](https://www.klaviyo.com/dashboard) account and navigate to the [Manage apps page](https://www.klaviyo.com/manage-apps).
+2. Select Create App
+3. Name the app and copy your Client ID and Client Secret and enter them into the connection configuration of your integration
+4. Save and continue to proceed
+5. Once creation has been completed enter the the following into the Redirect URL field: `https://oauth2.%WHITE_LABEL_BASE_URL%/callback` and save.
+6. Select Review Submission to submit the app for completion.

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).